kimpors/utils/README.md

 ## Contributing

 Contributions are welcome!
-If you have any suggestions
+If you have any suggestions,
-, or would like to contribute a new feature,
+or would like to contribute a new feature,
 please create an issue or submit a pull request.